Volcano in eastern Congo erupts, triggering panic in Goma | Science-Environment

 Mount Nyiragongo in eastern Democratic Republic of Congo, one of the world's most active volcanoes, erupted on Saturday, sending panicked residents of the nearby city of Goma fleeing, although a volcanologist said the city did not appear to be in danger.

-Mount Nyiragongo in eastern Democratic Republic of Congo, one of the world's most active volcanoes, erupted on Saturday, sending panicked residents of the nearby city of Goma fleeing, although a volcanologist said the city did not appear to be in danger.
+Mount Nyiragongo in the eastern Democratic Republic of Congo, one of the world's most active volcanoes, erupted on Saturday, sending panicked residents of the nearby city of Goma fleeing, although a volcanologist said the city did not appear to be in danger.
 People grabbed mattresses and other belongings and fled towards the frontier with neighbouring Rwanda as a red glow filled the sky above the city.
+Power was out across much of the city and phone lines were busy, Reuters reporters said.

-A United Nations source said a reconnaissance flight by a U.N. helicopter appeared to show the lava was not flowing toward Goma or any major population centres.
-Nyiragongo last erupted in 2002, killing 250 people and making 120,000 people homeless after the lava flowed into Goma.
+Nyiragongo last erupted in 2002, killing 250 people and making 120,000 people homeless after lava flowed into Goma.
+"I ask the population to remain calm and follow the instructions of the provincial coordinator of civil protection and the instructions of the police and armed forces," North Kivu province's military governor, Constant Ndima, told reporters.

-"The government is closely monitoring the situation in Goma," Congo's government spokesman, Patrick Muyaya, said on Twitter.
-"The local authorities are currently evaluating the situation with the volcanological observatory in Goma ...
-The population is encouraged to remain calm."
+Congo's government spokesman, Patrick Muyaya, tweeted photos of an emergency meeting in Kinshasa, the capital, led by the prime minister and said authorities were closely monitoring the situation.
+INSO, which coordinates safety for non-governmental organisations, said in a note that the lava had cut off the main road that runs north from Goma.

 Volcano watchers have been worried that the volcanic activity observed in the last five years at Nyiragongo mirrors that in the years preceding eruptions in 1977 and 2002.
-Volcanologists at the Goma Volcano Observatory (OVG), which monitors Nyiragongo, have struggled to make basic checks since the World Bank cut funding amid embezzlement allegations.
+Volcanologists at the Goma Volcano Observatory, which monitors Nyiragongo, have struggled to make basic checks on a regular basis since the World Bank cut funding amid embezzlement allegations.

+In a bulletin on May 10, the observatory said there had been increased seismic activity at Nyiragongo earlier in the month.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)